cheezecakee/tictactoe/README.md

 # tictactoe
-Simple tic tac toe in C
+Simple tic tac toe terminal game in C

 # Installation
 1. Clone the zip repository to your local machine.